ajy25/TabularMagic/README.md

 **Note for MacOS users:** You might run into an error involving XGBoost, one of TableMage's dependencies, when using TableMage for the first time.
 To resolve this error, you'll need to install libomp: `brew install libomp`.
 This requries [Homebrew](https://brew.sh/).
-Then, reinstall XGBoost with `pip uninstall xgboost` followed by `pip install xgboost`.

 ## Quick start (low-code)